amdp/cooperacynuxt/LearningDocs.md

 req.body.baby and req.body.mom.

 It is just copying the VUEX
-payload into something called req.body
+payload into something called req.body.

 So now just duplicate the email function and try to make that function to send